 APHL will provide a health insurance allowance for each fellow.
 We will provide some advice, but it is up to each fellow to purchase.
 Showing proof of insurance is required for the duration of the fellowship.

 What are the public health core competencies?

-The Competency Guidelines for Public Health Laboratory Professionals outline the knowledge, skills, and abilities necessary for public health laboratory (PHL) professionals to deliver the core services of PHLs efficiently and effectively.
+The Competency Guidelines for Public Health Laboratory Professionals outlines the knowledge, skills and abilities necessary for public health laboratory (PHL) professionals to deliver the core services of PHLs efficiently and effectively.

 What happens after I complete the fellowship?

 Some APHL fellows accept temporary or permanent positions in their host laboratories following completion of the fellowship program.
 Others pursue advanced degrees, employment opportunities at academic or private laboratories, other research fellowships, positions in health-related private industry or non-profit health-related organizations.
 There is no guarantee of employment at the host laboratory, APHL or CDC following completion of the fellowship program

 Where are the host laboratories located, and can I choose my assignment?